Submission to Royal Commission into the Protection and Detention of Children in the Northern Territory

 Other Aboriginal people across Australia due to varying degrees of their assimilation into mainstream Australian society are also cultural refugees.
 Looking at the “problem” in this way gives us a clearer picture of why Aboriginal people are suffering from all sorts of disproportional and abnormal consequences.

 Many will insist that we should be one people; Australians.
 But most who say this come from the mainstream Australian dominant culture.
 A look at the statistics between the two different groups shows this isn’t the case.
 Aboriginal people like the Yolŋu of Arnhem Land suffer high levels of unemployment, incarceration, chronic disease and early death compared to the mainstream.
-They also have extremely low levels of educational and training outcomes.
+They also have extremely low levels of education and training outcomes.

 So what are the factors that have caused Aboriginal people to become cultural refugees and suffer this disproportionate level of crisis?